MichaelPenzkofer/Pufferspeicher/README.en.md

 - Server Port: 502 (standard Modbus port)
 - Register Start: 100
 - Temperature values: Multiplied by 10 (e.g., 23.5°C = 235)

+## Over-the-Air (OTA) Updates

+The system supports wireless firmware updates over WiFi:

+1. ESP32 must be connected to WiFi
+2. In Arduino IDE, select the network port under Tools -> Port
+   - The ESP32 appears as "ESP32-Puffer at 192.168.x.x"
+3. Enter the OTA password when prompted: "puffer123"
+4. The upload starts automatically

+Notes:
+- The ESP32 LED blinks during the update
+- The system automatically restarts after a successful update
+- If connection issues occur, please check your WiFi connection

 ## Troubleshooting